 \section{Abstract}

 {

-{\textit Context.} Since the launch of the \textit{Fermi Gamma-Ray Space Telescope}, several hundred of gamma-ray pulsars have been discovered, some being radio-loud and some radio-quiet with time-aligned radio and gamma-ray light-curves.
-In the $2^\mathrm{nd}$ Fermi Pulsar Catalogue (2PC), 117 new gamma-ray pulsars have been reported by using three years of data collected by the \textit{Large Area Telescope} (LAT) on the Fermi satellite, providing a wealth of information such as the peak separation~$\Delta$ of the gamma-ray pulsations and the radio lag~$\delta$ between the gamma-ray and radio pulses.
+{\textit Context.} Since the launch of the Fermi Gamma-Ray Space Telescope, several hundred gamma-ray pulsars have been discovered, some being radio-loud and some radio-quiet with time-aligned radio and gamma-ray light curves.
+In the second Fermi Pulsar Catalogue, 117 new gamma-ray pulsars have been reported based on three years of data collected by the Large Area Telescope on the Fermi satellite, providing a wealth of information such as the peak separation~$\Delta$ of the gamma-ray pulsations and the radio lag~$\delta$ between the gamma-ray and radio pulses.

-{\textit Aim.} We selected several radio-loud millisecond gamma-ray pulsars with period~$P$ in the range 2-6~ms and showing double peak in their gamma-ray profiles.
-We attempted to constrain the geometry of their magnetosphere, namely the magnetic axis and line of sight inclination angles for each of these systems.
+{\textit Aim.} We selected several radio-loud millisecond gamma-ray pulsars with period~$P$ in the range 2-6~ms and showing a double peak in their gamma-ray profiles.
+We attempted to constrain the geometry of their magnetosphere, namely the magnetic axis and line-of-sight inclination angles for each of these systems.

-{\textit Method.} We applied a force-free dipole magnetosphere from the stellar surface up to the striped wind region, well outside the light cylinder, to fit the observed pulse profiles in gamma-rays, consistently with its phase alignment with the radio profile.
-In deciding whether a fitted curve is reasonable or not, we employed a least-square method to compare the observed gamma-ray intensity with that found from our model, emphasizing the amplitude of the gamma-ray peaks, their separation and the phase lag between radio and gamma-ray peaks.
+{\textit Method.} We applied a force-free dipole magnetosphere from the stellar surface up to the striped wind region ---well outside the light cylinder--- to fit the observed pulse profiles in gamma-rays, consistently with their phase alignment with the radio profile.
+In deciding whether a fitted curve is reasonable or not, we employed a least-square method to compare the observed gamma-ray intensity with that found from our model, emphasising the amplitude of the gamma-ray peaks, their separation, and the phase lag between radio and gamma-ray peaks.

 {\textit Results.} We obtained the best fits and reasonable parameters in agreement with observations for ten millisecond pulsars.
-Eventually, we constrained the geometry of each pulsar described by the magnetic inclination~$\alpha$ and the light of sight inclination~$\zeta$.
+Eventually, we constrained the geometry of each pulsar described by the magnetic inclination~$\alpha$ and the light-of-sight inclination~$\zeta$.
 We found that both angles are larger than approximately~$45^{\rm o}$. }

 \keywords{stars: pulsars: millisecond -- methods: numerical -- magnetosphere -- plasma}